-My pre-pandemic office routine is gone.
-Before COVID-19, I’d arrive at the office early, finish my breakfast at my desk, and get into deep-work mode.
+My pre-pandemic office routine is, of course, long gone.
+Before March 2020, office life was imperfect but largely predictable – I’d arrive at the office early, finish my breakfast at my desk, and get into deep work mode.
 I’d flash smiles at desk neighbors upon their arrival to signal I wasn’t ready for morning chitchat.
 Then, when it came time for my first meeting, I’d mentally say goodbye to my desk plant and reserve the same common-area table as my unofficial workspace between meetings.

-As someone who specializes in effective ways of working, I wanted to find out how individuals, managers, and workplace experience teams can introduce some control into the new, hybrid work environment.
-Here are some strategies that can help.
+As someone who specializes in effective ways of working, I wanted to find out how people like me can take back control of their surroundings, and from there, their productivity.
+Read on for ways individuals, managers, and workplace experience teams can introduce some control into the burgeoning hybrid work landscape.

 For individuals in open-concept workplaces